Aviah/one-click-django-server/README.md

 ## Install
 ** Only after prep: text was replaced, id_rsa.pub was copied, SECRET_KEY changed **

-From the command line(replace PUB.IP.IP.IP with the actual VPS public IP):
+From the command line:

-1. Tar the files :
+1. Tar the files, from the directory where one-click-django-server is located :
     `you@dev-machine$ tar -zcf setup.tar.gz one-click-django-server`

-2. Upload to server:
+2. Upload to server (replace PUB.IP.IP.IP with the VPS actual IP):
     `you@dev-machine$ scp setup.tar.gz root@PUB.IP.IP.IP:~/`

 3. SSH to server:
     `you@dev-machine$ ssh root@PUB.IP.IP.IP`

-4. OS Update ("root@li1234" will show the actual label/hostname your VPS provider set for the new VPS):
+4. Unpack ("root@li1234" will show the actual label/hostname your VPS provider sets for the new VPS) :
-    `root@li1234# apt-get update`

-4. Unpack:
     `root@li1234# tar -zxvf setup.tar.gz; chown -R root:root one-click-django-server`

-6. Run setup:
+5. Run setup:
     `root@li1234# cd one-click-django-server; ./setup.sh`

-7. Reboot the server.
+6. Reboot the server.
 Check the website with a browser!

-8. Check SSH w/o password:
+7. Check SSH w/o password:
 ```
     you@dev-machine$ ssh PUB.IP.IP.IP
     you@my-django-server$ echo "Hello Server"
 ```

-9. Add the django server to your local hosts file:
+8. Add the django server to your local hosts file:
     `you@dev-machine: sudo nano /etc/hosts`

-10. Check:
+9. Check:
     `you@dev-machine: ssh my-django-server`

-11. OS Upgrade:
+10. Packages Upgrade:
-    `root@li1234# sudo apt-get update`
+    `root@li1234# sudo apt-get upgrade`